turingschool/backend-curriculum-site/module2/misc/active_record_obstacle_course.markdown

 bundle update
 rake db:{drop,create,migrate,seed}
 rspec spec/models/activerecord_obstacle_course_spec.rb
-# you should see several passing tests, several failing tests, and one skipped test
+# you should see several passing tests, and a few skipped tests
 ```

 3. Start with the top test within `spec/models/activerecord_obstacle_course_spec.rb` and work in order.